How Much Senior Life Insurance Do You Actually Need in 2026?

 Bottom line

-Most seniors need $10,000 to $30,000 to cover final expenses and a surviving spouse's short-term needs.
+Most seniors need $10,000 to $30,000 to cover final expenses and any surviving-spouse financial gap.
 Work from your actual costs rather than a round number, subtract any savings already set aside, and compare premiums for that specific amount in the senior life insurance calculator.
 Talk to a licensed agent if your situation includes significant debt or a surviving spouse with meaningful income-replacement needs, since those cases benefit from a more detailed analysis.
+The figures above are general estimates only and are not financial advice.
+See also is senior life insurance worth it and cost by age.

 Advertisement